The Dangers of Mixing Methadone and Benzodiazepines

 At Elevate, we offer you a healthy, long-term solution to addiction.
 Helping you get off illegal opioids like heroin and legal opioids such as methadone–permanently–is our goal.

 It is possible to recover from opioids naturally.
 While you may be on medication temporarily when you begin a detox, the entire focus of our treatment is to get you drug-free for life.

 Our highly-customized programs focus on restoring your health so that you can move into a brighter future completely drug-free.
 We work to empower our clients to make positive choices that build confidence, self-respect, and self-esteem.
 We know that you can become empowered to the point that you won’t need drugs to feel healthy and happy.

-We use alternative drug-free therapies such as massage, aromatherapy, and nutritional supplements.
-They go a long way to helping you stay comfortable through your detox process as you transition off of drugs.
-It’s important to also include exercise and proper nutrition, which are slowly incorporated during your first month.
+We use alternative drug-free therapies.
+They go a long way to helping you stay comfortable through your detox process as you transition off drugs.
+It’s essential also to include exercise and proper nutrition, which are slowly incorporated during your first month.

-You are not alone on this journey.
+You are not alone on this journey!
 We’re here to help.
-If you or a loved one is struggling with addiction to benzodiazepine, heroin or opioids, it’s time to learn more about how our holistic treatment program can bring you out of addiction and into a life of wholeness and freedom.
+If you or a loved one struggles with an addiction to benzodiazepine, heroin, or opioids, it’s time to learn more about how our holistic treatment program can bring you out of addiction and into a life of wholeness and freedom.